 Abdül Mecit commissioned imperial architects Nikoğos and Garabed Balyan to construct an Ottoman-European palace that would impress everyone who set eyes on it.
 Traditional Ottoman palace architecture was eschewed – there are no pavilions here, and the palace turns its back to the splendid view rather than celebrating it.
-The designer of the Paris Opera was brought in to do the interiors, which perhaps explains their exaggerated theatricality.
+The designer of the Paris Opera was brought in to do the interiors, which perhaps explains their exaggerated theatricality – the huge Hereke carpets, crystal staircase and chandeliers in the Selamlık are particularly resplendent.
 Construction was completed in 1854, and the sultan and his family moved in two years later.
 Though it had the wow factor in spades, Abdül Mecit’s extravagant project precipitated the empire’s bankruptcy and signalled the beginning of the end for the Osmanlı dynasty.
-During the early years of the republic, Atatürk used the palace as his İstanbul base and died here on 10 November 1938.
+During the early years of the republic, Atatürk used the palace as his İstanbul base.
+He died here on 10 November 1938.

 The tourist entrance to the palace grounds is the ornate imperial gate, with an equally ornate clock tower just inside.
 Sarkis Balyan designed the tower between 1890 and 1895 for Sultan Abdül Hamit II (r 1876–1909).
-There is an outdoor cafe near here with premium Bosphorus views and reasonable prices (yes, really).
+There is an outdoor cafe near here with premium Bosphorus views.